 2- I started experimenting with common household material, kitchen plastic foil, chocolate paper as foil and cardboard as a frame, then later wood as the frame material and bigger membranes.

 4- Found the best place to buy wood, if you can buy the pieces cut out while you purchase, all the better, if they can also make the inner cuts, fantastic.
-Remember to get a piece cut to use as a transitory foot for your loudspeaker, in my case it’s the definitive foot.
+Remember to get a piece cut to use as a transitory foot/base for your loudspeaker, in my case, it’s the definitive base.
 It is here you make your first decisions, will you build the frame out of one solid piece, or a series of thinner plates stuck together, maybe mixing wood with some other stronger material.

 5- At this moment you’ll have to decide if you want to paint the design, I didn’t with the prototype.

 6- Go searching for the perforated iron plate and decide what thickness you want, depending on your possibilities to cut it, your budget and the sound considerations.
-Try to have a well perforated plate, with at least 50% air with respect to the iron.
+Try to have a perforated plate with a lot of holes, with at least 50% air with respect to the iron.
 Thus you’ll avoid making the speaker even less effective.

 7- Find a place where they can cut the plate to you specifications, remember to get the plate cut to the size you made the holes in your wood plate, but even BETTER, get the plate cut before to your specified sizes and cut the wood plate correspondingly.
 Or even better, have the thickness of the wood plate adapt to the size of the magnets so you don’t need to adapt to the perforated plate that way the iron plate will be screwed directly on to the plate, so its size will only need to be a bit smaller than the MDF frame size.